M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

-Once you're logged in your build and tagged docker images can be pushed to the docker hub via the command line:
+Once you're logged in, your built and tagged docker images can be pushed to DockerHub via the command line:
   `docker push your-cool-image`

-- additionally, it is possible to automatically build a container from a GitHub repository after pushing commits to a respective repo (check the automatization lesson for more info)
+- additionally, it is possible to automatically build a container from a GitHub repository after pushing to a respective repository (check the automatization lesson for more info)

 ### Docker commands 101 - in depth